 Is there one particular or “go-to” résumé format which best highlight a service member’s experience?
 What are the main concerns an employer holds in regard to a military member’s time in service?
 What do veterans need to keep in mind when preparing their résumé?
 How […]

 What are the five key words you now use to characterize the vision of your own transition?
 What is your mission?
-At the Pentagon, if it takes you one paragraph to state your mission intent, then it means that you have not visualized — nor […]
+At the Pentagon, if it takes you one paragraph to state your mission intent, then it […]

-Take off your military uniform.
-Put on a business suit.
+Trade your military uniform for a business suit.
 Now, look in the mirror and describe who are you and how have you positioned yourself for high acceptance and job offers?
-The HR people interviewing you may have never served in the military.
-What […]
+The HR […]

 Do service members have to spend more time than their civilian counterparts in preparing for an interview?
 Why?
 What else to they need to do that civilians don’t?
 An AECS certified expert with 20 years career transition experience, who is also a 13-year military spouse […]